-When a subject successfully authenticates, AM associates the subject with the Principal that distinguishes it from other subjects.
-A subject can be associated with multiple principals.
+When an identity successfully authenticates, AM associates the identity with the Principal that distinguishes it from other identities.

+An identity can be associated with multiple principals.

 User data store Data storage service holding principals' profiles; underlying storage can be an LDAP directory service or a custom IdRepo implementation.